• Skip to primary navigation

 Educational Resources for Epcot’s American Pavilion

 The American Pavilion at Epcot in Walt Disney World is located in the center of World Showcase, between Italy and Japan.
 While most children know a lot about American history, this pavilion still gives them a great opportunity to learn more.
 Needless to say, there are a ton of educational resources out there to help you.
-But here are a few easy educational resources for Epcot’s American Pavilion.
+But if you want to keep things simple, here are a few easy educational resources for Epcot’s American Pavilion.

 Educational Resources for Epcot’s American Pavilion